intel-lab-lkp/linux/Documentation/leds/uleds.rst

     struct uleds_user_dev {
 	char name[LED_MAX_NAME_SIZE];
+	int max_brightness;
     };

-A new LED class device will be created with the name given.
+A new LED class device will be created with the given name and maximum brightness.
 The name can be any valid sysfs device node name, but consider using the LED class naming convention of "devicename:color:function".

+Although max_brightness is a signed int, only positive values are valid:
+1 to INT_MAX.

-The current brightness is found by reading a single byte from the character device.
-Values are unsigned: 0 to 255.
+The current brightness is found by reading a whole int from the character device.
+The possible values are 0 to max_brightness.
 Reading will block until the brightness changes.
 The device node can also be polled to notify when the brightness value changes.

 The LED class device will be removed when the open file handle to /dev/uleds is closed.